The Portraits of Paul Cézanne and the Lifeworks of David Hockney

-This June, Paris is home to two of the most exciting art exhibitions of the year, as the Portraits of Paul Cézanne arrives at Musée d'Orsay… and the Pompidou Centre celebrates David Hockney’s 62 year career with a rousing retrospective.
+This June, Paris is home to two of the most exciting art exhibitions of the year, as the Portraits of Paul Cézanne arrives at Musée d'Orsay; while the Pompidou Centre celebrates David Hockney’s 62 year career with a rousing retrospective.

 Portraits by Cézanne